 Of course, you wouldn’t cut it as a reality-TV star nor as a bare-faced robber (as opposed to a robber baron of the old school), the reasons we use the term “billionaire” in the same sentence as the Queens-born draft-dodger’s name.

-“You” here is an amalgam of a few intelligent, accomplished and moral Republicans I know personally who have voted for Trump in the past, and, well, who I suppose might well do so again on Nov.
-5 as loyal Republicans.
+“You” here is an amalgam of a few intelligent, accomplished and moral Republicans I know personally who have voted for Trump in the past, and who I suppose might well do so again on Nov.
+5 out of loyalty to the party.
 (I’ll call you “Joe” for the purposes of this article.)

 After all, the National Review, which in early 2016 devoted an entire issue to attack the very idea of Trump as GOP national candidate, has spent the last eight years running interference for him.
 It was still on board on Monday morning following the Madison Square Garden rally.
 The alternative would be to go out of business.